Keeping Per Mar Customers (& Employees) Safe in a Whole New Way

 How Craig Zeman Got Creative In The Fight Against COVID-19

-Normally, we keep you safe via burglar alarms, smoke detectors, security cameras, carbon monoxide detectors and environmental monitoring.
+Normally, we keep you safe via burglar alarms, smoke detectors, security cameras, carbon monoxide detectors, and environmental monitoring.
 During a pandemic, we keep you safe with all of those things plus by getting creative and utilizing our collective resources.

 Enter Craig Zeman, Electronic Systems Designer at Midwest Alarm Services (our subsidiary company), and his 3D printer.
-You see, we were prepared for disaster in nearly every way – redundancy for power outages, system failures, working from home and more – thanks to Dan Turner and his amazing IT team.
+You see, we were prepared for a disaster in nearly every way – redundancy for power outages, system failures, working from home, and more – thanks to Dan Turner and his amazing IT team.
 Not only that, we had procedures in place from previous pandemics (SARS/2003 and H1N1/2009-10).
-But, we never predicted a need of this magnitude for PPE, specifically masks, face shields and sanitizer.
+But, we never predicted a need of this magnitude for PPE, specifically masks, face shields, and sanitizer.
 This massive need coupled with global panic buying created a challenge for us, as it did for so many businesses.

 How The Idea To Print 3D Face Shields Was Born

 It was Anna Davis at Per Mar Eau Claire who first offered to knit masks.
 And it was Kathy Loy of Per Mar Madison who quickly reacted to the crisis by amassing PPE stockpile orders.
 Loy simultaneously coordinated pandemic disinfection and cleaning controls but, unfortunately, learned of the PPE backlog only a few days later.